 Website: Artful Home

-iCraft is another of the many websites like Etsy to consider if you are interested in listing your products on as many marketplaces as possible to increase exposure.
+iCraft is another of the many websites to consider if you are interested in listing your products on as many marketplaces as possible to increase exposure.
 Based in Ontario, Canada, iCraft is a marketplace that lets you sell your custom art, crafts, and fashion creations, but it also has another feature that I find very interesting.
 You can also accept requests for custom orders or commissioned work (if you choose to do so).

 iCraft strives to be a site that offers high-quality products.
 To meet this objective, all of your listings are reviewed by the company for quality.
 The company may also offer constructive criticism when it sees something that can be improved.

 Founded in 1999, Uncommon Goods is an online marketplace with handcrafted items that are unusual, different, stunningly beautiful, or something else that makes them unique from all of the other “me too” products you might find on other sites.